TimoKruth/Raspi-Setup/README.md

 # Raspi Setup Scripts
-This setup scripts installs different tools for you.
+This setup script installs different tools for you.
 Asking for passwords when needed.

 ## Tools included
 - Docker Host